sanu0/Face-Verification-Application/README.md

 ### Additional Notes

 - Make sure to have the required libraries and frameworks installed for running the notebook and the server.
+- If the `python` files is not getting executed, just create a virtual environament and try running the project there.
 - Customize the web app interface and functionalities as per your requirements.

 Enjoy exploring face verification with your web app!
 If you need further assistance or have any questions, feel free to reach out.